Console Logging

 Why Double Function Calls?

-.
+A distinctive aspect of the probe API is the requirement for double function calls, i.e. the extra parenthesis at the end of log.probe``(...)().
 The double function calls ensure that the Chrome browser console's clickable links are generated correctly.
 Thanks to these double parentheses you can click on a probe in the Chrome console and "go" directly to the probe call in your application source code.

 The double parenthesis is a rather unusual JavaScript programming idiom and if you forget it nothing will be logged.
 Therefore probe.gl will keep track of whether a returned log function was called and warn you next time you call probe if it wasn't.